Frequently Asked Questions

 While the Alberta Health Care Insurance Plan (AHCIP) does provide coverage for medical physician services and consultations, it does not cover the expenses associated with device assessments or single-use items, such as disposable mouthpiece filters.

-Do I have to enroll in the Enhanced Weight Wellness program?
+Do I have to enrol in the Enhanced Weight Wellness program?

 What is the cost of the Enhanced Weight Wellness Program?